young-sa/Kaggle_Project/README.md

 ![](UTA-DataScience-Logo.png)

-# Predict Heath Outcomes for Horses
+# Predict Heath Outcomes of Horses

-* **One Sentence Summary** Ex: This repository holds an attempt to apply LSTMs to Stock Market using data from "Get Rich" Kaggle challenge (provide link).
+* **One Sentence Summary** Ex: This repository holds an attempt to train a model using machine learning that applies prediction outcome algorithms to determine whether a horse lived or died.
+Kaggle challenge: https://www.kaggle.com/competitions/playground-series-s3e22/overview

 ## Overview